10-minute Beer Bread Cinnamon Rolls: Takes ten minutes to get these in your oven!

 It started years ago, when, for a brief moment, I was trying to be less weird and figure out if “normal” was my bag.
 For some reason, cinnamon rolls seems like something normal people did on Christmas.
 I grew up with a weird family, I had a weird job before I started my current weird job that necessitates that I do things like this.

 It was during a conversation with my older sister (the one I was with when I almost died in Morocco), in the midst of a life crisis.
 For some reason, the answer seemed to be cinnamon rolls.
 It seemed to me, at the time, that normal-people traditions would mend a part of me that I figured was broken.
 She, being the type of person to love others more than she has ever found a way to love herself, sent me a cinnamon roll pan in the mail along with a “secret ingredient” which turned out to be dry milk powder.
 The pan broke during a move when I was living in Los Angeles, but the milk powder still finds its way in my traditional yearly cinnamon rolls.
-In fact, that conversation was the basis for the first recipe in my first cookbook (affiliate link).
+In fact, that conversation was the basis for the first recipe in my first cookbook.

-I’ve mixed up the recipe for cinnamon rolls a few dozen times, mostly because Christmas and cinnamon rolls feel like home to me.
+I’ve messed with the recipe for cinnamon rolls a few dozen times, mostly because Christmas and cinnamon rolls feel like home to me.
 This recipe doesn’t use the milk powder that I reserve for the versions that use a yeast dough, but it doesn’t matter.
 It’s a quick and easy way to get that fix that brings me an odd comfort.
 Even though there is no longer a part of me that seeks to change any of my abnormal qualities, I seek out the odd in other people.
 But it doesn’t matter who you are: cinnamon rolls and beer are just good.

 Takes ten minutes to get these in your oven!